Employment and Support Allowance (ESA) eligibility

 (d) Cannot use a suitable keyboard or mouse - 9 Points

-Activity 6: Making yourself understood through speaking, writing, typing, or other means, without help from someone else
+Activity 6: Do you have any difficulty making yourself understood through speaking, writing, typing, or other means, without help from someone else?

 Descriptors: